ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Determining the Organizational Domain {#determining-the-organizational-domain}

-For any email message, the Organizational Domain of the RFC5322.From domain is determined by performing a DNS Tree Walk in the reverse order described in (#dns-tree-walk).
-The target of the search is a valid DMARC record that contains a psd tag with a value of 'y'.
-Once such a record has been found, the Organizational Domain is the target domain that would be queried in the next step in this reverse tree walk.
-If the first DMARC record returned does not contain a psd tag with a value of 'y', that domain is the Organizational Domain.
-If the maxmimum depth of the reverse DNS Tree Walk is reached without a DMARC record being located, the RFC5322.From domain is the Organziational Domain.

-For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "\_dmarc.com" and potentially finishing with "\_dmarc.a.mail.example.com".
-If the "\_dmarc.com" record contains a psd tag with a value of 'y', then the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed after the query for "\_dmarc.com".
+The Organizational Domain is determined independently for each of up to three or more possible domains associated with an email message:

+* The domain in the RFC5322.From header of the message
+* The RFC5321.MailFrom domain if there is an SPF pass result for the message and if this domain is different from the RFC5322.From domain, and
+* Any DKIM d= domain if there is a DKIM pass result for the message and if this domain is different from the RFC5322.From domain.

-Note: If no applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk, then there is no need to search for an Organizational Domain, as the DMARC mechanism does not apply to the message in question.
+Note: If no applicable DMARC policy is discovered for the RFC5322.From domain during the first tree walk, then there is no need to search for Organizational Domains, as the DMARC mechanism does not apply to the message in question.
+Also, if there is no SPF pass result and no DKIM pass result for the message, there is no need to search for Organizational Domains, because there can be no DMARC pass result.

+To determine the Organizational Domain, perform the DNS Tree Walk described in Section 4.5 for each of these domains, as needed.

+Select the Organizational Domain from the domains for which valid DMARC records were retrieved in the following sequence:

+1. If a DMARC record explicitly contains the psd= tag set to 'n' (psd=n), this is the Organizational Domain and the selection process is complete.

+2. From the DMARC records that do not contain the psd= tag set to 'y' (psd=y), select the record for the domain with the smallest number of labels.
+This is the Organizational Domain and the selection process is complete.

+If this process does not determine the Organizational Domain, then the target domain is the Organizational Domain.

+For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "\_dmarc.a.mail.example.com" and finishing with "\_dmarc.com".
+If there are DMARC records for "\_dmarc.mail.example.com" and "\_dmarc.example.com", but not for "\_dmarc.a.mail.example.com" or "\_dmarc.com", then the Organizational Domain for this domain would be "example.com".

+Note: Since 'n' is the default value for the psd tag, it might be argued by some that all DMARC policy records that do not contain psd=y then necessarily contain psd=n.
+To be clear, step 1 from the above two-step sequence of determining the Organizational Domain refers only to those DMARC policy records that actually contain the tag-value pair 'psd=n', to cover the very unusual case of a parent PSD publishing a DMARC record without the requisite 'psd=y' tag.

 ##  Identifier Alignment Explained {#identifier-alignment-explained}